jabbera/my-vsts-tasks/Extensions/WindowsServiceReleaseTasks/Src/overview.md

 	Can be used to call executables that use [TopShelf](http://topshelf-project.com/) and install them as a service.

+4. **Grant Logon As A Service Right**

+	Topshelf handles this for you, but if you are winging it, you'll need this.

 Note: 1.16153.1 includes breaking changes from version 0.0.*.
 You will need to resave your builds\releases after installing.

 Primary Changes include:

+ * New task: Grant logon as a service
+ * Ability to kill service if it doesn't stop in time

  * Removing DSC in favor of remote powershell execution via Invoke-RemoteDeployment
  * Allowing multiple services\exe by  comma separating them